MichalKnapik/Small-C-progs/README.md

 # Small-C-progs
-A collection of small C programs I enjoyed writing.
+A collection of small C programs that illustrate some basic concepts.

 1. cache-measure.c: A program that tries to torture cache levels, following the ideas by Remzi and Andrea C. Arpaci-Dusseau.
    		    Fixes a CPU and makes a torture array that covers NUMPAGES pages of memory and accesses each page LOOPS